Mixed Signals from Beijing: Taking the Recent Xi-Ma Meeting with Plenty of Salt

 After 66 years of ups and downs in tensions between the People’s Republic of China (PRC) and the Republic of China (ROC), the leaders from the two sides of the Taiwan Strait finally met and shook hands this year.
 On the back of a hot-and-cold history of arms buildups, cross-Strait commercial flights, mutual non-recognition, and finally mutual non-denial, General Secretary of the Communist Party of China (CPC) Xi Jinping and President of the Republic of China Ma Ying-jeou met in Singapore on November 7th to discuss the state of cross-Strait relations.

-This 1992 consensus, whose tenets both sides decided to maintain, was the work of representatives in 1992 who had agreed to disagree on the most central question in cross-Strait relations: what constitutes “China”?
-Through this consensus, the ruling party of Taiwan, the Kuomintang (KMT), had agreed with the CPC that there was “one China”.
-As to what this “one China” exactly entailed was left up to interpretation (i.e. whether the ROC or the PRC controlled both the Mainland and the island of Taiwan).2 Looking past the semantics, it becomes clear that, through reiterating the 1992 consensus, the recent meeting only solidified the status quo of maintaining cultural unity.
+This 1992 consensus, whose tenets both sides decided to maintain this year, was designed to seemingly put the most central question in cross-Strait relations to rest: what constitutes “China”?
+Through this consensus, the Kuomintang, the ruling party of Taiwan, had agreed with the CPC that there was “one China.”
+What territory this one China covered exactly was left up to interpretation, i.e. whether the ROC or the PRC controlled both the Mainland and the island of Taiwan.
+Therefore, by reiterating the 1992 consensus in this year’s meeting, both parties seemingly sought to solidify the status quo and maintain cultural unity.

-Confusion as to what Beijing’s goal is from reiterating the 1992 consensus is further complicated when attempting to analyze recent policy projects taken by the Xi-Li Administration.
-On one hand, the Party’s recent announcement of a switch to a two-child policy and its announcement to introduce a cap-and-trade system to limit carbon emissions have indicated to the West that the Administration, which has been in power since 2012, is ready to work more progressively with regards to both domestic and international policies.4 5 However, on the other hand, the CPC has also shown its more aggressive and repressive sides in tightening control over social media and silencing dissenters in academia, its attempts to reform Hong Kong’s electoral system — clearly violating the “one country, two systems” principle modern Hong Kong and Macau were founded on — and, most importantly, its recent militarization and artificial island-building in the South China Sea.6 7 8
+Uncertainty as to what Beijing’s goal is by reiterating the 1992 consensus is only further exacerbated by inconsistency in recent domestic policy projects undertaken by the Xi-Li Administration.
+On one hand, the Party’s recent announcements of a switch to a two-child policy and introduction of a cap-and-trade system have indicated to the West that the Administration is posturing more progressively with regards to social and environmental issues.
+On the other hand, however, the CPC has shown a renewed aggressive side with its tightened control over social media, its attempts to reform Hong Kong’s electoral system, and, most importantly, its recent militarization and artificial island-building in the South China Sea.

 In relations as sensitive as Chinese-Taiwanese relations, a balance between optimism and skepticism must be reached.
-Yes, pacifists around the world might rejoice that there currently appears to be little hostilities between the two previously bitter rivals.
-However, it is also critical to look at the Xi-Ma meeting through a cynical lens, questioning Xi’s regurgitation of a rather dull consensus from 23 years ago while simultaneously making aggressive, militaristic moves just 500 miles to China’s south.
-In other words, Taiwan, the US, and other Taiwanese allies must take Chinese olive branches with a grain of salt, lest Chinese advances in the South China Sea and elsewhere slip under the radar.
+Indeed, pacifists around the world are welcome to rejoice that full-scale war currently appears unlikely between the two previously bitter rivals.
+However, it is also critical to look at the Xi-Ma meeting through a skeptical lens, questioning Xi’s regurgitation of a rather dull consensus from 23 years ago while simultaneously making aggressive, militaristic moves just 500 miles to China’s south.
+Taiwan, the United States, and other allies must take Chinese olive branches with a grain of salt, lest Chinese advances in the South China Sea and elsewhere slip under the radar.